 The HSUS North Carolina Agriculture Council

-Meet the local farmers who make up our North Carolina Agriculture Council, the fifth in our growing system of state agriculture councils.
+Meet the members of The HSUS North Carolina Agriculture Council, part of our growing system of state agriculture councils.

 Jamie Ager is a fourth-generation farmer from Fairview, N.C.